dkweiss31/qontrol/docs/index.md

     options=GRAPEOptions(save_states=False, progress_meter=None),
 )
 ```
 The `updater` function is necessary because we have to tell the optimizer how to update the Hamiltonian once `params_to_optimize` are updated in each round of the optimization.
-In more complex examples we can also perform time-optimal control where the control times themselves are optimized, see [here](examples/Kerr_oscillator.md) for example.
+In more complex examples we can also perform time-optimal control where the control times themselves are optimized.

 ## Jump in

-If this has piqued your interest, please see the example jupyter notebooks that demonstrate different use cases of `qontrol`, including optimizing qubit pulses to be robust to frequency variations [here](examples/qubit.md) as well as performing time-optimal control and master-equation optimization [here](examples/Kerr_oscillator.md).
+If this has piqued your interest, please see the example jupyter notebooks that demonstrate different use cases of `qontrol`, including optimizing qubit pulses to be robust to frequency variations, performing time-optimal control and as well as master-equation optimization.
 Happy optimizing!